Also known as: The requisite 12-12-12 post

 But I digress.
 I’m far from a musical person, really, and I only sing when I am forced to/bored/really feeling the song.
 However, I am almost, always listening to something when I am free.
 It may be a defense mechanism so I won’t have to talk to anyone when I’m outside, but more often than not, I listen to songs so keep my mind from wandering everywhere.
 I have yet to learn keeping my mind still in the silence, but for now, let me have my music.

-So for this post, my first recap for 2012, I have 12 songs that will remind me of 2012 every time I listen to them.2 It’s not necessarily one song per month, even if it may seem like it.3
+So for this post, my first recap for 2012, I have 12 songs that will remind me of 2012 every time I listen to them. ((Or you know, some songs I played on repeat at certain times during the year.))
+It’s not necessarily one song per month, even if it may seem like it. ((My research tells me that in January, I was still listening to some leftover 2011 songs that I should’ve let go when the year started. :P))

 Also, warning: lots of ~feelings~ in these songs.
 Haha. :P You were warned!